MohamedHussienMostafa/FadingActionBarCompat/README.md

 This library uses the techniques outlined by Cyril Mottier in [a recent blog post][1].

-For reasons of backwards compatibility this library relies on ActionBarSherlock.
-If your app uses the native action bar, there is [a fork][2] for you.
+For reasons of backwards compatibility this library relies on ActionBarCompat.
+If your app uses [Sherlock][12] or the [native action bar][2], there are forks for you :)

 ![Example Image][3]